Concentrated Stock Positions

 Evaluating Alternatives & Managing Risk

-There is no “magic” answer that works in each situation.
+There is no universal solution for every investor.
 The solution depends on your specific facts and circumstances and should be evaluated in terms of the impact on your overall financial plan.
 Often times, using a combination approach — over a multi-year period — is an appropriate solution.
 Here are some strategies that may be able to reduce portfolio fluctuations:

 - Hedging strategies that would limit the downside risk but would likely put a limit on the upside reward.